tinghe14/COURSE-2-Causal-in-Public-Health/Study Note.md

                - use covariate twice
                  - once in propensity score model and once in outcome model
                    - not double dipping since they are modeling different associations (with treatment vs with outcome)
+  - propensity score(con't)
+    - don't care much about predictive ability of model (eg, c-statistics)
+    - don't care about collinearity of covariates of coefficients themselves: only need predicted probabilities
+    - just care about whether it results in balanced matched samples
 ## C4-W2P2: Introduction to Propensity Scores
 GOAL:
 - The theory underlying propensity scores